SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Dataset and Reconstruction

 \section{Dataset and Reconstruction}

 This study undergoes training and assessment on three renowned open-source datasets (KITTI, nuScenes, and BDD100K) independently.
-We utilize the datasets to address different detection problems (\textit{Close-Set}, \textit{Open-Set} and \textit{Open World}), and we resample the dataset accordingly for each problem.
+We utilize the datasets to address different detection problems Close-Set, Open-Set and Open-World), and we resample the dataset accordingly for each problem.

-For performing \textit{Close-Set Object Detection}, we employ the original labeled samples in the dataset.
+For performing Close-Set Object Detection, we employ the original labeled samples in the dataset.

-To conduct \textit{Open-Set Object Detection}, we treat some classes as known class, the remaining classes in the dataset as unknown class.
+To conduct Open-Set Object Detection, we treat some classes as known class, the remaining classes in the dataset as unknown class.
 As present in Part C and Part D in Section III, we held out a small full-instances proposal sample set as prior knowledge for the additional saliency map generating.
 We select only 500 samples with all classes labeled from the training sample set.

-The \textit{Open-World Object Detection} sample organization is similar to the \textit{Open-Set} but with incremental learning capabilities.
+The Open-World Object Detection sample organization is similar to the Open-Set but with incremental learning capabilities.
 We follow the data splitting method described by Joseph\cite{joseph2021towards} and divide the dataset into multiple tasks, denoted by $T =\left \{ T_{1},...,T_{t},...\right \}$.
 At a particular time $t$, the model is presented with new classes, and all the classes in $T_{\tau}$ ($\tau<t$) are treated as known classes, while all the classes in $T_{\tau}$ ($\tau>t$) are regarded as unknown classes.
-During each task, only the newly introduced classes are labeled during training, while all known classes are labeled, and unknown classes are labeled as \textit{unknown} during validation.
-We also keep 500 samples' proposal sample set aside as prior knowledge, similar to how it is done in \textit{Open-Set Object Detection}.
+During each task, only the newly introduced classes are labeled during training, while all known classes are labeled, and unknown classes are labeled as unknown during validation.
+We also keep 500 samples' proposal sample set aside as prior knowledge, similar to how it is done in Open-Set Object Detection.
 To prevent the detection model from forgetting previous known classes, images containing at least 50 instances per class \cite{joseph2021towards} are chosen as the exemplar replay set in each task to enhance the memory of the detector.
 This is based on the understanding that the detection model tends to forget previous known classes if it is only trained with newly introduced classes, which is known as catastrophic forgetting\cite{french1999catastrophic}.